limegimlet/data_viz/README.md

 ## Summary

 This plot highlights the difference in average homeruns and batting averages for right-, left-, and ambidextrous major-league baseball players, without any clear correlation to height or weight.
-It uses the dimple.js charting library.
+It uses the (dimple.js)[http://dimplejs.org/] charting library.

 ## Design

+In retrospect, I focused too much initially on customizing look & feel instead of assessing the effectiveness of my design choices.
+On top of thought, I ran into some showstopper bugs with customizing tooltips.
+In the end, I had to go back to the drawing board before I had something working well enough to seek outside feedback.

+The evolution is documented below.

+### Initial design

 **Plot type: bubble chart**
 * Since there were major differences for 2 different variables (homeruns and batting average), the plotting on an x-y axis most clearly shows each group's relative position.
-* To further emphasize this difference, the size of each group's bubble will be increase in proportion to their homerun and batting average.
-* Lastly, a bubble surrounded by whitespace conveys the sport of baseball far more than, say, bars rising up from the x-axis.

 **Colour scheme: black and white**
 * conveys pen & ink which again conveys the feeling baseball more than the muted pastels ubiquitous to corporate KPI dashboards.